- Family Law & Divorce

 Another law that was amended in 2017 was the Juvenile Court Act of 1987.
 In Illinois, the revision expands opportunities for juveniles who have criminal records for nonviolent offenses to be expunged.
 In the past, only a select set of cases were eligible and any expungements had to wait until the individual turned 21.
 Now, the processes has been sped up to as soon as proceedings have concluded.

 There are a great number of other details that come into effect with these new laws.
 At Mirabella, Kincaid, Frederick & Mirabella, LLC, you can contact us to set up an appointment to help explain what you need to know regarding your case.
 We have helped clients for a number of years in DuPage, Kendall, and Kane Counties.
 Do not hesitate to call our offices at 630-665-7300 so we can see if our office is the best fit for you.

 The Courts Divide All Property 50/50 in Illinois, Right?

-There are a number of other factors that can play into the property division during your divorce.
-Contact MKFM Law so that you can set up an appointment with our attorneys.
+There are a number of factors that can play into the division of property during your divorce.
+Contact Mirabella, Kincaid, Frederick & Mirabella, LLC to set up an appointment with our attorneys.
 We can guide you in making decisions on property division, parental responsibility, spousal maintenance, or any other divorce-related legal questions you may have.
 Our office is located in Wheaton, Illinois, and we have assisted families for decades in the DuPage, Kane, and Kendall County areas.
 Call us at 630-665-7300 so that we can get started on your case today.